opendocsg/slw-judgments-backfill/2013_SGCA_40/report.md

  The criminal jurisdiction of the Court of Appeal shall consist of appeals against any decision made by the High Court in the exercise of its original criminal jurisdiction , subject nevertheless to the provisions of this Act or any other written law regulating the terms and conditions upon which such appeals may be brought. [emphasis added]

 35     Seng sought to persuade us that because his _application_ to review the legality of his detention before the Judge _originated in the High Court_ , the High Court should therefore be deemed as having “original criminal jurisdiction”.
 In our view, Seng’s understanding of the phrase “original criminal jurisdiction” was mistaken.
-In _Kiew Ah Cheng David v Public Prosecutor_ [2007] 1 SLR(R) 1188 (“ _David Kiew_ ”) at [3], this Court explained that:
+In _Kiew Ah Cheng David v Public Prosecutor_ <span class="citation">[2007] 1 SLR(R) 1188</span> (“ _David Kiew_ ”) at [3], this Court explained that:

  ...
 The distinction between an original and an appellate jurisdiction is not one that normally requires extensive elaboration.
 A court exercises original jurisdiction in all proceedings at first instance.
 A court exercises an appellate jurisdiction when it conducts proceedings arising from any decision of a court in the exercise of its original jurisdiction ...
 Original jurisdiction is a legal term and the word "original" here does not refer only to a matter that originated from that court and had not arisen before any previous one. [emphasis added]